Are There People Who Should Have Debt in Retirement? Yes.

 Debt in Retirement

-In addition asset based loans like home equity lines of credit or collateralized portfolio loans (something slightly different than a margin loan) may be great options to have in place to use to purchase cars, invest in businesses, help out an adult child, fund a grandchild’s education, or buy a second home.
+In addition, asset-based loans like home equity lines of credit or collateralized portfolio loans may be great options to have in place to use to purchase cars, invest in businesses, help out an adult child, fund a grandchild’s education, or buy a second home.
 The advantage to these types of loans is that once you set them up, the cash is ready when you need it.
 This can eliminate the time and hassle of the cumbersome loan application process that occurs with traditional financing options.